 Mid-Illini Credit Union has been helping families in and around McLean County build solid financial foundations since 1940.
 In 2015, we celebrated 75 years of service to our members in and around McLean County.

 We take pride in our not-for-profit business model, and we appreciate all the members and volunteers who come together to make decisions that benefit us and our communities.

 Because we’re a member-owned cooperative, any MICU member over the age of 18 can be nominated to serve on volunteer Board of Directors.
 We encourage nominations from our membership because we believe that the demographic make-up of our board should reflect the demographic make-up of our membership.
 Board members are elected at our annual meeting each year in March.

-Our sincere thanks and appreciation to MICU President Tom Stewart and the MICU members who are currently serving on our 2013 Board of Directors:
+Our sincere thanks and appreciation to MICU President Tom Stewart and the MICU members who have agreed to serve on our 2016 Board of Directors:

 Carol graduated from NCHS and attended Illinois State University.
 She spent her career at GTE, and retired in 1993.
 She lives in Bloomington and has been a MICU member since 1971.